learn-co-students/ds-deployment-022221-pt/README.md

 **Some common themes:**
 - Deployments are usually ramped up over time.
-- Monitoring performance is key part of production level deployment.
+- Monitoring performance is a key part of production level deployment.
 - Good deployment strategies include the ability to rollback to a previous model.